Getting to Know Your Neighborhood: The South End

 If you want cheese, the South End’s Formaggio Kitchen is a must.
 It keeps well over three digits’ worth of cheese varieties in the store, and the website has five filter categories, so shoppers can find the precise type for any occasion.
 It’s the perfect place to find a gift for the gourmands in your life.
 Despite its name, the food shop offers much more than cheese.
 You’ll find a wonderful selection of oils, vinegars, handmade sweets, craft beers, locally baked bread, spices, gift baskets, and more.

 274 Shawmut Ave.

 This women’s clothing store sells bold fashion items alongside closet staples, from graphic T-shirts to floral maxi dresses.
 The shop also carries beauty and bath products, including body mist and hydrating bath soaks.
 In addition to clothes, you’ll find home décor, kitchenware, and accessories.
 Whether you need a cute shirt, another warm layer, or a statement piece to add to your closet, fly on over to Flock.

 The Franklin Café

 278 Shawmut Avenue

-This charming café has an innovative approach to traditional American cuisine, with dishes like turkey meatloaf with fig gravy and chive mashed potatoes, prosciutto-wrapped cod, and dry-rubbed smoked salmon with white lemon butter and fried green tomatoes.
+This charming café has an innovative approach to traditional American cuisine, with dishes like turkey meatloaf with fig gravy and chive mashed potatoes, slow-braised lamb and mint risotto with tomato, carrot and aged ricotta, and lavender-honey glazed salmon with baby green lentil du puy and a red wine sauce.
 It serves a full menu daily until 1:30 am.
 The bar offers local microbrews on tap, a diverse wine list, and an innovative cocktail menu.
-Try the Ideal Manhattan, made with Evan Williams bourbon, Cinzano Rosso, St. Germain, Angostura, and grapefruit bitters.
-The café is walk-in only.
+Try the Ideal Manhattan, made with Maker’s Mark bourbon, Cinzano Rosso Vermouth, and grapefruit bitters.

 South End Buttery